 This was a pretty bizarre kids TV series about a company that rents out a bunch of inept ghosts.
 Run by Fred Mumford, the company is run from an office rented out by Harold Meaker.
 Timothy Claypole was a disobedient jester who knew little about modern technology.Hubert Davenport was from the Victorian era and was easily shocked by the modern world.
 Other characters were introduced as the series progressed, including a dutch ghost called Miss Popov, Hazel the McWitch (who was Scottish, obviously!) and Dobbin the pantomime horse.

 K-9 Doctor Who Annual 1983

 The robotic dog was a character you either loved or hated and I found it pretty annoying, to say the least!
 It was the voice I found just so irritating, and every time it bleated out "affirmative master" I wanted to push my fist through the TV screen and punch its red lights out!
-Nonetheless, there were very many people who were fond of K-9, and a good many would, no doubt, like to see him return to become Peter Capaldi's companion - please, no!
+Nonetheless, there were very many people who were fond of K-9, and a good many would, no doubt, like to see him return to become Jodie Whittaker's companion - please, no!